sameertantry/Conditional-Consistency-Models/README.md

 # Conditional Consistency Models

-This repository contains code for training and evaluating models from paper.
+This repository contains code for training and evaluating models from paper https://arxiv.org/pdf/2501.01223.
 It is forked in order to extend its functionality by adding scripts for calculating more descriptive metrics which were used in Project Presentation for NeuroML Course.
 To reproduce results on MIST dataset you should follow extra instructions at the end of this README.

 ## Table of Contents